deathtothecorporation/plunder-docs/sire/intro.md

 ### Nat - natural number

 All values in Plunder are stored in memory as natural numbers.
 Throughout the system, these are referred to as "nats".
+They're sometimes also called "nouns".
 The REPL will represent these values as ASCII for printing purposes, which can be confusing at first and should be noted up front.
 For instance, the character `a` is encoded as `97` in ASCII:

 ```sire